Battle of Frenchman's Creek: Opposing forces

-Captain William King of the 13th U.S. Regiment of Infantry was detailed to attack the Red House with 150 troops and 70 U.S. Navy sailors under Lieutenant Samuel Angus.
+Captain William King of the 13th U.S. Regiment of Infantry was detailed to attack the Red House with 150 soldiers and 70 U.S. Navy sailors under Lieutenant Samuel Angus.
 King's soldiers came from Captain Willoughby Morgan's company of the 12th U.S. Regiment of Infantry and Captains John Sproull and John E. Wool's companies of the 13th Regiment.

 Lieutenant Colonel Charles Boerstler was directed against Frenchman's Creek with 200 men of his own 14th U.S. Regiment of Infantry.
-Colonel William H. Winder, commander of the 14th Regiment, was in reserve, with 350 of his own regiment.
+Colonel William H. Winder, commander of the 14th Regiment, remained in reserve with 350 men from the same regiment.

 Depiction of a British private and officer of the period.

-The British local commander, Lieutenant Colonel Cecil Bisshopp, was stationed at Chippawa, with a company of the 1st Battalion, 41st Regiment of Foot, two infantry companies of the 5th Lincoln Militia and a small detachment of Lincoln Militia Artillery.
+The British local commander, Lieutenant Colonel Cecil Bisshopp, was stationed at Chippawa with a company of the 1st Battalion, 41st Regiment of Foot, two infantry companies of the 5th Lincoln Militia, and a small detachment of Lincoln Militia Artillery.
 More of the 5th Lincoln Militia under Major Richard Hatt were posted nearby.

-In the area that would face attack on December 26, Bisshopp had several different detachments under his overall command.
-At Fort Erie were 80 of the 49th Regiment of Foot under Major Ormsby and 50 of the Royal Newfoundland Regiment under Captain Whelan.
+In the area attacked on November 28, Bisshopp had several detachments under his overall command.
+At Fort Erie were 80 men of the 49th Regiment of Foot under Major Ormsby and 50 men of the Royal Newfoundland Regiment under Captain Whelan.
 At Black Rock Ferry were two companies of Norfolk Militia under Captain John Bostwick.
-At the Red House, two-and-half miles from Fort Erie on the Chippawa Road, were 38 of the 49th Regiment under Lieutenant Thomas Lamont, some men of the Royal Regiment of Artillery under Lieutenant King, and some militia artillerymen.
-Lamont's battery mounted two guns: an 18-pounder and a 24-pounder; while King's battery mounted a 6-pounder and a 3-pounder.
-Further along the Chippawa Road, about four-and-a-half miles from Fort Erie, lay the post at Frenchman's Creek, garrisoned by 38 more men of the 49th Regiment under Lieutenant J. Bartley.
-Not far away were 70 of the light infantry company of the 41st Regiment under Lieutenant Angus McIntyre.
+At the Red House, two-and-a-half miles from Fort Erie on the Chippawa Road, were 38 men of the 49th Regiment under Lieutenant Thomas Lamont, some men of the Royal Regiment of Artillery under Lieutenant King, and militia artillerymen.
+Lamont's battery mounted an 18-pounder and a 24-pounder, while King's battery mounted a 6-pounder and a 3-pounder.
+Further along the Chippawa Road, about four-and-a-half miles from Fort Erie, the post at Frenchman's Creek was held by 38 more men of the 49th Regiment under Lieutenant J. Bartley.
+Nearby were 70 men of the light infantry company of the 41st Regiment under Lieutenant Angus McIntyre.